jonegil/gui-with-gio/egg_timer/09_egg_as_egg.md

 ## Outline

-Here we utilize basic Gio functionality to draw totally custom graphics, in the shape of an egg.
+Here we utilize basic Gio functionality to draw totally custom graphics, which for us is an egg.

 ## Code